mpdred/semantic-tagger/README.md

 # Semantic Tagger ![Travis CI](https://api.travis-ci.org/mpdred/semantic-tagger.svg?branch=master) ![tag](https://img.shields.io/github/v/release/mpdred/semantic-tagger?include_prereleases)

-Increments the git repository version based on the latest git tag and latest git commit message
+Increments the git repository version based on the latest git tag and latest git commit message.

 Checks the latest git commit message for the following keywords and generates the next version number:
-- `(breaking)` - increments the major number, and resets the feature and patch number to zero
+- `(major)` - increments the major number, and resets the feature and patch number to zero
-- `(feature)` - increments the minor number, and resets the patch number to zero
+- `(minor)` - increments the minor number, and resets the patch number to zero
-- `(patch)` - increments the patch number
+- `(patch)` or none - increments the patch number

 ## build